mor1/mort-www/info/index.md

 small voice-on-IP consultancy based near Cambridge.
 With my co-founder I designed and implemented the company's two main products:

-- [Karaka][], a scalable standards-compliant Skype-XMPP gateway; and
+- [Karaka][], a scalable standards-compliant Skype-XMPP gateway
-- [Clackpoint][], a protocol-agnostic real-time collaboration platform bridging the Web, PSTN, Skype and Google Talk networks, enabling third-parties to build multi-party text, audio and video communications into their applications and websites.
+- [Clackpoint][], a protocol-agnostic real-time collaboration platform bridging the Web, PSTN, Skype and Google Talk networks, enabling third-parties to build multi-party text, audio and video communications into their applications and websites

 Clackpoint was written up in [TechCrunch][] and on Google's [SocialWeb Blog][socialweb].
 Two months after launch it had been installed on